Rough-In Plumbing for Basement Bathrooms: Layout, Drainage, and Common Mistakes

 Do you help with fixture layout and planning?

 Yes.
 We can review practical layout considerations—drain routing, venting, and service access—so your design works in real life.
 We’ll also help you avoid common pitfalls like tight clearances, awkward shut‑off locations, and hard‑to‑service connections.
-The goal is a layout that’s comfortable to use and easy to maintain.
+The layout should be comfortable to use, easy to service, and realistic to maintain over time.

 Do you serve Toronto & the GTA?